Using Google Analytics™ in Certain

 By default, hits to registration form pages are not tracked at the individual level.

-That means you can’t track the individual pages in a single registration form; once a registrant has proceeded beyond the entry page, the form URL is the same for all the following pages.
+Once a registrant has proceeded beyond the entry page, the form URL is the same for all the following pages.

 You can change this by setting labels to Enable page-specific, page-level URLs.